RGB LED Cube

 I can only hope that it will be as popular as my original cube, for those of you that followed my original cube project you will probably notice a few similarities.

-I built the RGB cube while I was living in the UK for 6 months, so I had access to a limited number of tools and most of the work was done on the dining room table to the dismay of my girlfriend.
+I built the RGB cube while I was living in the UK for 6 months, so I had access to a limited number of tools and most of the work was done on the dining room table to the dismay of my girlfriend (wife now).
 Working on this project I have learned a lot about animating in colour, software modulation for fading and c++ in general, so hopefully I can teach you readers a thing or two as well.
 If nothing else at least you will be able to use what I offer here to build one of the greatest light displays you have ever seen!
 (If I do say so myself :P)..

 Before I Begin